 Australia is missing out on a “rich vein” of privacy protection by not embracing smartcards.
 Stephen Wilson, the deputy chair of Smartcard and Information Security Australia, said privacy and security should not be seen as mutually exclusive concepts with the smartcard.

 Speaking at the Australian Smartcards Summit in Sydney on Tuesday, he distanced the smartcard from the unpopular Australia Card, the national identification card proposed by a Labor government in 1985.
 “This would be the opposite of an Australia Card – the anti-Australia Card,” Mr Wilson said.
 “The smartcard, unlike any other thing, will allow you to have multiple relationships with multiple providers, and you get to control who knows what about you.”

 Mr Wilson said Australians were missing out on a sophisticated technology to protect their privacy by not embracing smartcards.
 “Government and business have been taking a cautious approach to the new technology, but in doing so overlook this rich vein of privacy and protection,” Mr Wilson told the conference.
 “It defies me why smartcards should remain so controversial.”

 He said the smartcards would provide a far greater level of protection than the magnetic stripe cards still employed by most Australian financial institutions, which can be read with simple equipment costing less than $200.
 “Magnetic stripe cards are completely passive, it’s just like a strip of video tape and whatever goes on just comes off,” he said.

-"A smartcard can make smart decisions about what sort of machine it's talking to.
-It can tell the difference between a cheap Dick Smith reader or a sophisticated human services reader, or a reader that a police officer might have."link to The West Australian articlelink to SMH articlelink to The Age article
+“A smartcard can make smart decisions about what sort of machine it’s talking to.
+It can tell the difference between a cheap Dick Smith reader or a sophisticated human services reader, or a reader that a police officer might have.”View Article

 “Backgound Briefing”, ABC Radio National, 15 December 2006